Key takeaways

 - Team agents will be default infrastructure, like CI/CD

-- The distinction between "team agent" and "autonomous engineer" will blur
+- The distinction between "workflow automation" and "team agent" will blur completely

 Bottom Line